Reinforcement learning-based adaptive time-integration for nonsmooth dynamics: Introduction

+It is worth highlighting that RL provides an effective framework for handling nonsmooth systems.
+This arises from RL's inherent ability to learn and adapt the time step to abrupt, severe state changes, characteristic of nonsmooth dynamical systems.
+Consequently, RL can generate optimal predictions for subsequent time-step sizes.
+Notice that conventional local rate measures, such as time derivatives of the state, are inadequate for nonsmooth systems, as these derivatives do not exist in such contexts (see the concept of subdifferential~\cite{rockafellar1997convex}).
+A prominent example illustrating this limitation is the stick-slip phenomenon encountered in frictional motion, which will be explored in~\cref{sec: example}.

-More specifically, this paper develops an RL-based approach for adaptive time-stepping of nonsmooth mechanical systems using a single Truncated Quantile Critics (TQC) network, leveraging the robustness of TQC for continuous action spaces~\cite{kuznetsov2020controlling}.
-This single-network approach not only simplifies the architecture compared to the dual-network strategy but also provides a general implementation suitable for both explicit and implicit integration schemes.
-The extension of RL-based adaptive time-stepping approaches to nonsmooth mechanics problems enables the methodology, for the first time, to efficiently integrate dynamical systems with discontinuities and set-valued right-hand sides.
-As an example, we focus on dynamical systems with Coulomb friction systems which are inherently challenging given their unstable, stick and slip behavior.
-Our findings suggest that the RL-based approach, combined with variational inequalities for solving the nonsmooth mechanical systems~\cite{acary2008numerical}, establishes a general framework for learning efficient and accurate policies for adaptive time-stepping that can be applied across a diverse range of complex mechanical systems.
+In this paper, we develop an RL-based approach for adaptive time-stepping of nonsmooth dynamical systems using a single Truncated Quantile Critics (TQC) network, leveraging the robustness of TQC for continuous action spaces~\cite{kuznetsov2020controlling}.
+This single-network approach not only simplifies the architecture compared to the dual-network strategy but also provides a general implementation suitable for explicit and implicit integration schemes of nonsmooth dynamical systems.
+The extension of RL-based adaptive time-stepping approaches to nonsmooth dynamical systems enables the methodology to efficiently integrate systems with discontinuities and set-valued right-hand sides for the first time.
+To demonstrate its versatility, we present three model problems of increasing complexity: a first-order sliding-mode controller, an electrical circuit, and a frictional instability model simulating a seismic fault with Coulomb friction.
+Our findings suggest that the RL-based approach, combined with variational inequalities for solving the nonsmooth constrained systems~\cite{acary2008numerical}, establishes a general framework for learning efficient and accurate policies for adaptive time-stepping that can be applied across a diverse range of complex dynamical systems.

 This paper is organized as follows.
-In~\cref{prob descrip}, the general form of the type of mechanical dynamical systems that are relevant to this paper are introduced.~\cref{sec: heuristic} provides a brief introduction to the heuristic-based policy.
-Following suit,~\cref{RL: description} introduces the reinforcement learning algorithm employed, and, finally, the performance of the RL-based method is showcased with an example scenario in~\cref{sect: RL perfomance}.
+In~\cref{prob descrip}, the general form of the type of dynamical systems relevant to this paper is introduced.~\cref{sec: heuristic} briefly introduces the heuristic-based adaptive time stepper and a proportional integral (PI) based time stepper.
+Following suit,~\cref{RL: description} introduces the Reinforcement Learning algorithm employed, and, finally, the performance of the RL-based method is showcased with three case studies in~\cref{sect: RL perfomance}.